Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone: Introduction

 \section{Introduction}

-Sparse Autoencoders (SAEs) have become pivotal in mechanistic interpretability through their ability to factorize neural network representations into interpretable components \cite{DBLP:conf/iclr/GaoTTGTRSL025,DBLP:conf/iclr/HubenCRES24, SAEBench}.
-These sparse decompositions are commonly employed for model steering \cite{anthropic2024sae,SAeUron}, especially in debiasing contexts where researchers conventionally zero out specific activations associated with unwanted features.
-Given that this masking operation yields a weighted combination of decoder weights, the prevailing assumption posits that SAE's semantic features are stored within the decoder.
+Sparse Autoencoders (SAEs) have become pivotal in mechanistic interpretability through their ability to factorize neural network representations into sparse, interpretable components \citep{DBLP:conf/iclr/GaoTTGTRSL025,DBLP:conf/iclr/HubenCRES24, SAEBench}.
+These decompositions are widely used for model steering~\citep{anthropic2024sae,SAeUron}, particularly in debiasing settings where activations linked to unwanted features are conventionally zeroed out, and the input is then reconstructed as a sum of the decoder weights~\citep{anthropic2024sae}.
+Since this masking operation corresponds to a weighted combination of decoder weights, the implicit assumption has been that SAE semantics are stored in the decoder.

-Departing from existing literature, we introduce a SAE-based, encoder-centric debiasing framework.
-Our methodology, illustrated in Figure \ref{fig:main_fig} and elaborated in Section \ref{sec:method}, follows a three-stage process: after computing SAE preactivations, we (i) employ a selection mechanism to identify relevant features, (ii) calculate a weighted sum of the encoder weights corresponding to the selected features to derive a unified bias axis, and (iii) compute a projection that orthogonalizes input vectors relative to this identified axis.
-We term this feature \textbf{S}election and \textbf{P}rojection methodology \textbf{S\&P TopK}, reflecting its use of the top-k features that encode a desired protected attribute.
-The resulting projection can be applied to debias any input with respect to the specified attribute for any given downstream application.
-The main contributions embedded within our approach can be summarized as follows:

-\textbf{1.
-Challenging the conventional use of SAEs.} In lieu of masking protected SAE attributes, under the assumption that feature representations are stored in decoder weights, we propose orthogonalizing input embeddings with respect to encoder weights.

-\textbf{2.
-Highlighting an atypical approach to feature selection.} Our investigation showed that natural approaches to identifying relevant SAE features, such as relying on CLIP scores or training linear probes, are not always optimal, and we highlight Stylist \cite{stylist} as a robust alternative.